d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 This paper tests whether that account works in practice.
 The hypothesis is straightforward: given a constrained mass-occupancy profile for each galaxy, the displacement framework's velocity response should reproduce the observed rotation curve without invoking mass beyond the visible extent of the system.
 The test is empirical, applied across the full SPARC sample plus the Milky Way and M31, with the same model and the same constraint structure applied uniformly to every galaxy.

 The paper is structured around the experimental form.
-Section 2 states the hypothesis precisely.
+Section 2 develops the hypothesis, beginning with the physical reasoning that motivated the displacement-response approach to galactic dynamics and concluding with the specific testable claims.
 Section 3 describes the apparatus: the occupancy profile, the velocity response computation, and the SPARC data.
 Section 4 describes how the apparatus is applied to the data.
 Section 5 reports the results across the 177-galaxy sample.
 Section 6 discusses what the result establishes and what it does not.
 Section 7 concludes.

 The reader who wants to see the fits directly may skip to the figure gallery referenced throughout the paper, in `fig/galaxy-fits/fits/`.
 Each galaxy has a corresponding plot showing the observed velocity points with error bars, the framework's fitted curve, and the underlying mass profile.
 The aggregate distribution of fit qualities across the sample is shown in `fig/galaxy-fits/fits/_aggregate_rms_distribution.svg`.